Santa Maria, Laguna: History

-From Mabitac was a mountain path pointed northward leading to a village called Caboan.
-On this path near the village gateway gathers people and Chinese merchants selling and buying wares, livestock and other farm produce.
-Aetas sell their herbs, medicinal rootstocks, and wild honey.
-Women from Mabitac trade chickens with clay pots, pandan mats, and sabutan hats.
-It was a market place.
+From Mabitac, a mountain path led northward to a village known as Caboan.
+Near the village entrance, people gathered along this route, where Chinese merchants engaged in the buying and selling of goods, livestock, and agricultural produce.
+Aeta groups traded herbs, medicinal roots, and wild honey, while women from Mabitac exchanged chickens for clay pots, pandan mats, and sabutan hats.
+The area functioned as an active marketplace.

 Caboan came from the Tagalog word “Kabuhuan,” which means bamboo thicket.
 “Buho,” is a genus of bamboo, which grows abundantly in the village.
 Caboan is a miracle of nature.
 Rare orchids and wild flowers decorated its forests.
 Its falls called “Ambon-ambon” located in one corner of the village looks like a stair of giant rocks going up to heaven.
 Its Nilubugan River was rich in exquisite white rocks and stones and its crystal-clear water seems to drift to nowhere.